The value of thinking (!) in self improvement

 What do I believe about sex?

-What do I believe about women?
+What do I believe about the opposite sex?

 How will I feel on my deathbed?
 How do I want to feel?